cfa average salary in india

 Equity Dealer / Trader – HNI Private Client4-9 Yrs5-10 Lacs

-CFA Level 2 Salary in India
+Average Salary of CFA Level 2 in India

 On concluding Level 2 CFA, Professionals can demand higher pay, generally in the range of ₹8 to ₹12 lakhs per annum since experience and knowledge at this level is much more intense about finance and analytical skills.
 Here also, they are suitable for higher positions about investment analysis and portfolio management.